For Healthcare Professionals:

 - Precise information about whether the dizziness came on by itself while lying down, or only when you moved your head or stood up.

-🎯 Our IVRT®-certified dizziness and vestibular therapists support you: Once the doctors in the emergency department have ruled out dangerous causes, we can help you.
-With targeted, scientifically validated movement exercises, we teach your brain to work steadily again so that you can regain your safety in everyday life.
-Find qualified help near you: IVRT therapist search
+🎯 Our IVRT®-certified dizziness and vestibular therapists support you: After the physicians in the emergency department have ruled out dangerous causes, we can help.
+With highly targeted, scientifically validated exercises we will help your brain relearn how to restore physical stability, so that you can regain confidence and safety in everyday life.
+Find specialized colleagues in our IVRT therapist search